lgoodridge/django-uniauth/README.md

  - `UNIAUTH_ALLOW_SHARED_EMAILS`: Whether to allow a single email address to be linked to multiple profiles.
 Primary email addresses (the value set in the user's `email` field) must be unique regardless.
 Defaults to `True`.
  - `UNIAUTH_ALLOW_STANDALONE_ACCOUNTS`: Whether to allow users to log in via an Institution Account (such as via CAS) without linking it to a Uniauth profile first.
 If set to `False`, users will be required to create or link a profile to their Institution Accounts before being able to access views protected by the `@login_required` decorator.
 Defaults to `True`.
- - `UNIAUTH_FROM_EMAIL`: Determines the "from" email address when UniAuth sends an email, such as for email verification or password resets.
+ - `UNIAUTH_FROM_EMAIL`: Determines the "from" email address when Uniauth sends an email, such as for email verification or password resets.
 Defaults to `uniauth@example.com`.
  - `UNIAUTH_LOGIN_DISPLAY_STANDARD`: Whether the email address / password form is shown on the `login` view.
 If `False`, the form, "Create an Account" link, and "Forgot Password" link are hidden, and POST requests for the view will be ignored.
 Defaults to `True`.
  - `UNIAUTH_LOGIN_DISPLAY_CAS`: Whether the option to sign in via CAS is shown on the `login` view.
 If `True`, there must be at least one `Institution` in the database to log into.
 Also, at least one of `UNIAUTH_LOGIN_DISPLAY_STANDARD` or `UNIAUTH_LOGIN_DISPLAY_CAS` must be `True`.
 Violating either of these constraints will result in an `ImproperlyConfigured` Exception.
 Defaults to `True`.
  - `UNIAUTH_LOGIN_REDIRECT_URL`: Where to redirect the user after logging in, if no next URL is provided.
 Defaults to `/`.